 Energy Release Antifriction Metal Conditioner is the only oil additive that can be used in every lubricated system (not brakes) of your vehicle and equipment.

-- ER Antifriction Metal Conditioner Engine Treatment is NOT an oil treatment.
+- Energy Release Antifriction Metal Conditioner is NOT an oil treatment.
 ER is carried by oil to points of friction, heat generation and wear.
 ER is activated by heat & friction, treating those areas directly.

-- When added to your vehicle’s lubricating fluids, ER forms smooth broad surfaces that dramatically reduce friction and wear between metal moving parts.
-ER is ideal for gas and diesel engines, compressors, power tools, heavy equipment and much more.
+- When added to your vehicle’s lubricating fluids, Energy Release forms smooth broad surfaces that dramatically reduce friction and wear between metal moving parts.
+Energy Release Engine Treatment is ideal for gas and diesel engines, compressors, power tools, heavy equipment and much more.

-The following tests were conducted at various independent laboratories around the U.S.
+The following tests on Energy Release were conducted at various independent laboratories around the U.S.